3 years ago · Justin Becker · Comments Off on Reasons to Rent an Apartment: 6 Great Ones

 There is no need to get exhausted every time you get into your apartment, especially after grocery shopping.

 An on-site laundry facility will help you to avoid spending time and money at a local laundromat.
-With on-site laundry, you don’t have to move long distances to wash your clothes.
+With on-site laundry, you do not have to move long distances to wash your clothes.